 The Transcoders List view displays a summary of defined transcoders for Kraken, including the Name, Resolution, Video Bitrate, Group of Pictures (GOP) size, Audio enable setting, and State for each transcoder.
 It also provides an option for you to delete transcoders.

 To open the Transcoders List View:

-On the Streaming page, click Transcoders on the sidebar.
-The Transcoders List View opens, as shown in the following example.
+1. On the Streaming page, click Transcoders on the sidebar.